Allergy

 Below listed some common allergic diseases:

-When you go to see an allergist for an allergic condition, your allergist may perform allergy tests based on the history, which is the most important factor in interpreting test results, as the test results may be positive but they may not have clinical relevance.
-Skin tests and blood tests are commonly done to detect IgE-mediated hypersensitivity.
+When you visit an allergist for an allergic condition, they may perform allergy tests based on your medical history, which is the most important factor in interpreting test results.
+This is because test results may be positive but not clinically relevant.
+Skin tests and blood tests are commonly used to detect IgE-mediated hypersensitivity.